darwinn99/Library-Management-System-/README.md

 ## Database

-The system uses a SQL database to store and retrieve data for the entities.
+The system uses H2 in-memory SQL database to store and retrieve data for the entities.
 CRUD (Create, Read, Update, Delete) operations are implemented to manage data.
+The Database is populated with 10 records in each table when you first boot-up the application using data.sql file.

 ## Validation and Exception Handling